-Special Olympics Nevada is grateful to be supported by thousands of volunteer throughout the year!
-These dedicated volunteers donate their time, energy and resources to help ensure all programs remain free for our athletes.
+Thousands of volunteers support Special Olympics Nevada throughout the year, which we are grateful for.
+These dedicated volunteers donate their time, energy, and resources to help ensure all programs remain free for our athletes.
 Learn about volunteering with Special Olympics Nevada straight from our Volunteer Advisory Committee members with informative videos, and get to know each of them below.

 Sue Davis lives in Clark County and has been volunteering with Special Olympics Nevada for 34 years.
-She serves as a Head Coach, Assistant Coach, Area Director, Games Management Team member, LETR volunteer and event volunteer.
-When asked her favorite volunteer memory, Sue said: "After all these years there are so many, but watching an athlete go from hiding behind a parent to running to me for a hug is top of the list."
+She serves as a Head Coach, Assistant Coach, Area Director, Games Management Team member, LETR volunteer, and event volunteer.
+When asked about her favorite volunteer memory, Sue said, “After all these years, there are so many, but watching an athlete go from hiding behind a parent to running to me for a hug is top of the list.”